tompc35/data_marine_science/_sources/software-installation/README.md

 :align: left
 ```

 Clicking *Anaconda Prompt* will bring up a screen where you can type commands.
-Keep this window open and follow the steps under [Installing additional tools using conda](#installing-additional-tools)
+Keep this window open and follow the steps under [Installing additional tools](#installing-additional-tools)

 #### Mac instructions